-- 5.1 The LGSS design principles detailed in Appendix 1 of the Detailed Business Case must be adhered to as the founding Partner Authorities transfer services into the LGSS partnership, to ensure the successful operation of LGSS. - 5.2 As part of the move to LGSS, the Council will need to restructure its senior management team to reflect the changes in responsibility and new ways of working.
-Because the LGSS will operate as a Joint Committee, no 'client' structure is required- i.e. the County Council will manage the services delivered by LGSS, on the basis that it comanages the organisation, through a traditional member/officer route, that is delivering those services.
-The draft Delegation and Joint Committee Agreement is detailed in Appendix 3 (circulated as part of a separate Information pack to Cabinet Members due to its size). - 5.3 Significant cultural change within the retained parts of the Partner Authorities will be required, in order to deliver the compliance required to deliver benefits in respect of: - Common business processes across the LGSS support services delivered to both Partner Authorities. - Centralisation of support service functions (as existing model). - Manager and employee self-service. - Not allowing pseudo-support service functions to be recreated within the retained organisation. - 5.4 LGSS will need to be guided by and in alignment with other Council strategies and policies as part of the "Total Place" agenda.
+- 5.7 Significant cultural change within the retained parts of the Partner Authorities will be required, in order to deliver the compliance required to deliver benefits in respect of: - Common business processes across the LGSS support services delivered to both Partner Authorities. - Centralisation of support service functions (as existing model). - Manager and employee self-service. - Not allowing pseudo-support service functions to be recreated within the retained organisation. - 5.8 LGSS will need to be guided by and in alignment with other Council strategies and policies as part of the "Total Place" agenda. - 5.9 The LGSS Organisation will benefit by having a discernable identity.
+This blended with the continuity of employee contracts remaining with each Authority and the overall control of the Joint Committee will allow a low risk but discernable change for employees involved in the enterprise. - 5.10 An Equality Impact Assessment Initial Screening Form has been completed for LGSS.
+It did not highlight any equality impacts and it is not considered that a full impact assessment is required. - 5.11 The joint procurement of a replacement for our expiring ERP hosting contract has already commenced.
+This procurement is being designed as flexibly as possible to support the future requirements of LGSS and the councils.

-- 5.5 The LGSS Organisation will benefit by having a discernable identity.
-This blended with the continuity of employee contracts remaining with each Authority and the overall control of the Joint Committee will allow a low risk but discernable change for employees involved in the enterprise. - 5.6 An Equality Impact Assessment Initial Screening Form has been completed for LGSS.
-It did not highlight any equality impacts and it is not considered that a full impact assessment is required. - 5.7 The joint procurement of a replacement for our expiring ERP hosting contract has already commenced.
-This procurement is being designed as flexibly as possible to support the future requirements of LGSS and the councils. - 5.8 Depending on the decision to proceed, the implementation timescales (subject to consultation with employees and recognised trade unions and review as part of more detailed planning) can be summarised as follows: - Creation of Joint Committee July 2010. - Appointment of Management Board October 2010. - Transfer of services to LGSS from October 2010. - Private sector provider or alternative hosting services commence April 2011.
+- 5.12 Depending on the decision to proceed, the implementation timescales (subject to consultation with employees and recognised trade unions and review as part of more detailed planning) can be summarised as follows: - Creation of Joint Committee July 2010. - Undertake consultation of employees affected by consequential restructure - Jul - Sep 2010. - Appointment of Management Board October 2010. - Transfer of services to LGSS from October 2010. - Private sector provider or alternative hosting services commence April 2011.